Sealdah–Ranaghat–Gede line

-The Sealdah–Ranaghat–Gede line connects the Sealdah Main and North terminus of Kolkata with Ranaghat and Gede of Nadia district of West Bengal, India.
+The Sealdah–Ranaghat–Gede line connects the Sealdah Main and North terminus of Kolkata and Gede of Nadia district of West Bengal, India, with Naihati and Ranaghat serving as major junction points.
 Once a part of the old Calcutta–Siliguri main line, today it is a busy suburban section of the Kolkata Suburban Railway's Sealdah North section connecting the North 24 Parganas and Nadia districts with Kolkata.
 It is under the jurisdiction of the Sealdah railway division of the Eastern Railway zone of the Indian Railways.

-The Naihati–Bandel branch line connects this line with the Howrah–Bardhaman main line and Bandel–Katwa line through the Sampreeti Bridge ,and previously the Jubilee Bridge, over the Hooghly river.
+The Naihati Jn –Bandel Jn branch line connects this line with the Howrah–Bardhaman main line and Bandel–Katwa line through the Sampreeti Bridge, and previously the Jubilee Bridge, over the Hooghly river.
 The Kalyani–Kalyani Simanta branch line caters to the Kalyani town and industrial area of the Nadia district.

 Services

 Once a part of the old Calcutta–Siliguri main line with prestigious trains such as Darjeeling Mail, East Bengal Express and East Bengal Mail running through it, today the section is primarily a suburban section with a total of 231 daily and 187 Sunday EMU services serving the Sealdah–Ranaghat section.
 A further 40 EMU services also run between Sealdah and Gede via Ranaghat junction.
 A majority of the services are served by 9-car EMU rakes from the Narkeldanga EMU Carshed.
 They are also served with a few 12-car EMU rakes from the Ranaghat EMU Carshed as well.

 Gede railway station serves as a major international transit point for freight and passengers to Bangladesh with the Darsana railway station serving as its Bangladeshi counterpart.
 Maitree Express, the direct international service connecting Kolkata with the Kamalapur station of Dhaka, the capital of Bangladesh, stops at Gede which previously served as an immigration checkpoint before crossing over to Darsana in Bangladesh.

 Gunny bales, a major freight export commodity handled in this section, are loaded in Titagarh and Naihati, two historically important centres for jute mills in the area.
 Containers for export are loaded at the Cossipore Road Goods Shed which is connected to the line via the Kolkata Circular Railway.
 The major import commodities handled by this line are cement, fertilizer, food grains, containers, POL and coal for thermal power plants.
-Transportation and heavy engineering equipment are other major export commodities handled by this line with companies such as Electrosteel Castings, Titagarh Wagons and Texmaco Engineering having sidings along the line.
+Transportation and heavy engineering equipment are other major export commodities handled by this line with companies such as Electrosteel Castings, Titagarh Wagons and Texmaco Rail & Engineering having sidings along the line.
 The primary manufacturing unit of the Titagarh Wagons company is also located in Titagarh and has a capacity to produce 4100 wagons per year.

 The Naihati–Bandel branch line connects Sealdah with the west bank of the Hooghly and thus the rest of the country and acts as a transit route for major long-distance trains such as the Tirhut Express, Mithilanchal Express and Purvanchal Express bound to and from Sealdah and Kolkata railway stations.
 The branch line is also served by 38 Daily EMU services between Naihati and Bandel junctions.